-In most of Latin America, if you are by the sea, there is bound to be a place called Miramar (“Look to the sea”) close by.
-It will typically have a postcard view of the ocean—and if music is playing, chances are it will be boleros, the romantic music genre that originated in the late 1800s and became an international music sensation through the collaborations of Puerto Rican, Mexican, and Cuban musicians.
+In most of Latin America, if you are by the sea, there will be a place called Miramar (“look to the sea”) with a view of the ocean.
+If music is playing, it’s likely boleros, a romantic genre born in the late 1800s that gained international popularity through the collaborations between Puerto Rican, Mexican, and Cuban musicians.

-The band features the thrilling vocals of duo Laura Ann Singh and Rei Alvarez—who is also the group’s main songwriter—and led by pianist and arranger Marlysse Simmons-Argandona, and backed by a rotating group of all-star musicians on percussion, bass, and guitar.
+Miramar brings new life to bolero with original songs and new interpretations of golden-era classics, blending influences like psychedelic funk and rock.
+The band features the captivating vocals of Laura Ann Singh and Rei Alvarez—also the group’s main songwriter—along with pianist and arranger Marlysse Simmons-Argandona and a rotating lineup of all-star percussionists, bassists, and guitarists.

 Plan Your Visit